luclepot/luclepot.github.io/_personalprojects/jc3.markdown

 </div>

 <div class="caption">
-    Video of us busking (bottom right) and some other fun recordings we made
+    Video of us busking (bottom right) and some other recordings (all produced by Aaron)
 </div>

 <!--